 Keep the pores and channels open by taking warm baths and cleansing with Youthful Skin Herbal Soap.
 Vata skin types should avoid any products that are too drying.
 The Youthful Skin Herbal Soap is especially formulated to cleanse dry skin without disturbing its moisture balance.
 Pitta types should avoid products that are too abrasive or heating.
 The Youthful Skin Herbal Soap also works well for cleansing Pitta skin.

-In cold weather, most people benefit from drinking hot water, as it opens the channels and helps clear away toxins.
-If you have sensitive, Pitta-based skin you will want to stick to room-temperature water.
-Including plenty of vegetables and sweet, juicy fruits in your diet also helps moisturize the skin.
-Be sure to eat moderate amounts of healthy oils, such as ghee and olive oil, to provide additional lubrication.
 To moisturize from the outside, use Youthful Skin Cream on your face, and use Youthful Skin Massage Oil for Men or Women for your body.
-Youthful Skin Cream contains a blend of essential oils that are extremely effective in restoring elasticity, moisture, and nutrition to the skin.
+Youthful Skin Cream contains a blend of essential oils that are extremely effective in restoring tightness, moisture, and nutrition to the skin.
 No harsh chemical solvents or preservatives are included, as these would destroy the holistic effect of the herbs.

-Massaging your body skin on a daily basis is also essential to keep the skin young and healthy, and The Council recommends Youthful Skin Massage Oil for Men or Women, to rejuvenate and nourish the skin.
+Massaging your body skin on a daily basis is also essential to keep the skin young and healthy.
+Youthful Skin Massage Oil for Men or Women rejuvenates and nourishes the skin.
 This powerful blend of over two dozen restorative herbs and essential oils keeps the skin supple and youthful.
 By design it absorbs easier than any other herbal oil, penetrating and nourishing the deeper levels of the skin rather than just staying on the surface.
 For best results, massage your whole body before your bath or shower.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.